hydephp/develop/getting-started.md

 The Hyde Docs is based on Laradocgen and _automagically_ turns Markdown pages into documentation pages.
 They are what powers this documentation site!

-Creating documentation pages are a piece of cake.
+Creating documentation pages is a piece of cake.
 Create a file following the format of kebab-case-version-of-the-title.md in the _docs directory.
 Put any content you want in it, and run the build command.

 The sidebar will like magic be populated with all the documentation pages.
 The page titles in the sidebar are generated from the filename, and the HTML page title is inferred from the first H1 tag.